 Each student completed requirements in seven areas.
 The elements of these components may be curricular, co-curricular, or other activities inside or outside of the college completed while a Wartburg student.

 The student will complete a minimum of five academic courses.
 Click here to view requirements from the online catalog.

-Students interested in earning a certificate in leadership develop an individualized plan that articulates how s/he intends to meet the requirements of the program within a specified time-line developed by the student.
+Students interested in earning a minor in leadership develop an individualized plan that articulates how s/he intends to meet the requirements of the program within a specified time-line developed by the student.
 Faculty of the Institute for Leadership Education and the student’s academic advisor review the plan.
 While not binding, it is assumed that the plan will serve as a blueprint for the student’s progress toward completion.
 The individual plan can be defined and tailored to each student’s interests.

 The individualized plan is most often completed as part of LS115: Exploring Elements of Leadership.
 But the student may develop a plan at any point during his/her Wartburg career as long as s/he is able to meet the requirements of the minor.

 Leadership requires individuals to take the initiative to help define their own destiny.
 Students demonstrate initiative in some substantive way that is consistent with the Wartburg College definition of leadership.
 This may be undertaken through curricular or co-curricular activities, or outside of Wartburg College.
 Examples might include, but are not limited to addressing an identified issue or need by organizing and/or implementing action, organizing a formal campus group or club, or organizing an off campus activity or event.
 The student will prepare a reflection paper that articulates the nature of the initiative undertaken and how it is consistent with elements of leadership.